- Garage doors are typically among the heaviest moving objects in the home and are held under high tension.

 - Door edge sensors.
 This device is a pressure-sensitive strip installed at the base of the garage door.
 If it senses pressure from an object while the door is closing, it will cause the door to reverse.
 Door edge sensors are not as common in garage door systems as photoelectric eyes.

 - Homeowners should not attempt to adjust or repair springs themselves.
-The springs are held under extremely high tension and can snap suddenly and forcefully, causing serious or fatal injury.
+The springs are held under extremely high tension and can snap suddenly and forcefully, causing a serious or fatal injury.

 - No one should stand or walk beneath a garage door while it is in motion.
 Adults should set an example for children and teach them about garage door safety.
 Children should not be permitted to operate the garage door opener push button and should be warned against touching any of the door’s moving parts.